francois-gm/go-kabk-y1a/01-2 - Assignment, A Website you like/README.md

 - Does it look ‘special’, does it look ‘normal’, if so is it a good thing?
 Why?
 - How do you navigate in that website?
 How do you find your way?
 What helps you finding your way or not?
 - What do you think of the visual elements of the website, how do they contribute to the navigation experience?
 - Ultimately, did you get what you ‘wanted’ from that website?
+Or did it make you think?
+Or did you learn something?
+Or was it a positive experience?

 **Tell us about (keywords):**